All Products

 Document Center

-This topic describes how to use HoloWeb to create, edit, and delete a foreign table that is sourced from MaxCompute.
-This topic also describes how to preview the source data and the DDL statement of the foreign table.
+This topic describes how to create, edit, or delete foreign tables in HoloWeb.
+It also describes how to preview foreign table data and DDL statements.

 Prerequisites

-You have logged on to a Hologres instance.
+You have logged on to an instance.
 For more information, see Log on to an instance.

 Create a foreign table

-3. In the left-side navigation pane of the Hologres console, click Go to HoloWeb to go to the HoloWeb console.
+3. You can click Go to HoloWeb to go to the HoloWeb development page.

-4. In the top navigation bar of the HoloWeb console, click Metadata Management and choose MaxCompute Query Acceleration > Create Foreign Table.
+4. In the top navigation bar of the HoloWeb developer page, click Metadata Management > MaxCompute Query Acceleration.
+Then, click Create Foreign Table.

-5. On the Create MaxCompute External Table tab, configure the parameters, which vary based on the specified acceleration method.
+5. On the Create Foreign Table page, configure the corresponding parameters based on the acceleration method.

 Category